jMisch44/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+    closure is used inside the anonymous function to get the name.
+You can tell because there is no variable called name inside the function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+    the words are always the same including the name variable.
+Only the number that the dice rolled can change.

 c.
 What is the lexical scope of `newRoll`?

+    it belongs to the function inside of the personalDice function.

 ### Task 3 - Stretch Goals